 Population growth seriously threatens global peace and stability.
-It is the primary cause of humankind’s most challenging problems, and is the major obstacle to overcoming them.
+It is the primary cause of humankind’s most challenging problems, including climate change, and is the major obstacle to overcoming them.

 PIC – campaigns for smaller, environmentally sustainable populations through universal access to voluntary family planning.
 Numbers matter.
 Infinite growth on an already overcrowded planet, with finite resources and space, is impossible.
 Fewer feet = smaller, less harmful footprints, and a safer, more manageable world.